microsoft/Olive/docs/source/features/passes/pytorch.md

 The output model is the input transformers model along with the quantization config and the fine-tuned LoRA adapters.
 The adapters can be loaded and/or merged into the original model using the
 `peft` library from Hugging Face.

 This pass only supports Hugging Face transformers PyTorch models.
+Please refer to [QLoRA](qlora) for more details about the pass and its config parameters.

 **Note:** QLoRA requires a GPU to run.